momoso7/100-days-of-code/log.md

 **Today's Progress**: Attending workshop on people analytics

 **Thoughts**: Very interesting workshop, I learnt quite a lot.
 But the workshop is using R language, which I am not familiar with.

+### Day 83: 09 February 2021
+**Today's Progress**: Keys in SQL

+**Thoughts**: Keys is an interesting concept, and defintely will use this a lot in the future.
+By the way, I was wondering what is the difference between datatype char and varchar?
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)